Overview

 - LifeCase.
 We provide clients with an easy manner to organize and store important

-social security cards, financial account statements, tax returns, etc.) digitally on
+security cards, financial account statements, tax returns, etc.) digitally on Box, a cloud

-planning where we assist your children or heirs with a comprehensive, no-cost,
+where we assist your children or heirs with a comprehensive, no-cost, wealth management

 We gather relevant information through in-depth personal interviews.
 Information gathered